Rajasthan — History, Culture, Geography and the Pink City

 Pink City — Jaipur

-The Pink City, also known as Jaipur, is the capital of Rajasthan and one of the most beautiful historical cities in India.
-The city is famous for its architecture, culture and colorful traditions.
-Jaipur was painted pink during the visit of the Prince of Wales in 1876; pink is considered a symbol of hospitality and welcome.
-Since then it has been known as the “Pink City.”
+The Pink City, also known as Jaipur, is the capital of Rajasthan and one of India’s most beautiful historical cities.
+The city is famous for its architecture, culture and colourful traditions.
+Jaipur was painted pink during the Prince of Wales’s visit in 1876; pink is considered a symbol of hospitality and welcome.
+Since then, it has been known as the “Pink City.”

 History of Jaipur

 Jaipur was founded in 1727 by King Sawai Jai Singh II of the Kachwaha dynasty.
-It is the first planned city of India and was built on the principles of Vastu Shastra and Shilpa Shastra.
+It is India’s first planned city and was built on the principles of Vastu Shastra and Shilpa Shastra.
 The city plan was prepared by the Bengali architect Vidyadhar Bhattacharya.

 Main Attractions